Consequential amendments to the Rehabilitation Services & Claims Manual, Volume II

 or toll-free in B.C.
 1.877.279.7599

-The consultation period will end on March 2, 2020.
+The consultation period ended on March 2, 2020.
 WorkSafeBC’s Board of Directors will consider stakeholder feedback before making a decision.

 Please note that all comments become part of the Policy, Regulation and Research Division’s database and may be published, including the identity of organizations and those participating on behalf of organizations.
 The identity of those who have participated on their own behalf will be kept confidential according to the provisions of the Freedom of Information and Protection of Privacy Act.